manjotmb20/Rdatasets/doc/Stat2Data/rst/RiverIron.rst

 sampling sites were chosen to investigate how the composition of the water changes as it flows from the source to the mouth of each river.
 The sampling sites were labeled as upstream, midstream, and downstream.
-This dataset contains the concentations of iron in the samples.
+This dataset contains the concentrations of iron in the samples.
 The dataset RiverElements has similar concentration data for many other elements.